 Thus Sakiya Prayer & Porridge project was formed and is still running today with approximately 200 children registered and Sarah is still a member of the church!

-Lwangoli Prayer & Porridge was formed in October 2019 and we have committed to fund this for an initial 2 years but we are hoping to be able to raise sufficient funds to extend beyond that.
+Lwangoli Prayer & Porridge was formed in October 2019 and we originally committed to fund this for an initial 2 years.
+After seeing what a huge impact the project has had not only on the children, but the community as a whole, we are delighted to be able to continue funding this project.

 The aim of each Prayer & Porridge project is to provide support, counselling, prayer, Bible study, a nutritional meal, games & activities, plus assistance with school fees and scholastic materials whenever possible to very vulnerable children.
 It gives the children a real sense of belonging and increases their feelings of self-worth and confidence.